yuli1102/Robotic-Inspection-Command-Keywords-RICKs-v2.0/README.md

 Experiment results analysis code is concluded in the paper, details can be found from "Experiment Results/[Experiments_performance_1213.ipynb](https://github.com/yuli1102/Robotic-Inspection-Command-Keywords-RICKs-v2.0/blob/main/Experiment%20Results/Experiments_performance_1213.ipynb)" in this repository.

 # Note
-This paper has just been submitted to the IEEE HMS.
+This paper has just been submitted to the EAAI.
 The citation will be updated later.
 Raw data and data processing code can be downloaded now, but the code for the model will be uploaded after acceptance.